 The JMC EU Negotiations sub-committee was created specifically as a forum to discuss the UK’s Brexit strategy.
-Its objective is to “agree a UK approach to, and objectives for, Article 50 negotiations.”
+Its original objective was to “agree a UK approach to, and objectives for, Article 50 negotiations.”

-JMC (EN) meetings are attended by ministers responsible for Brexit preparations in the UK, Scottish and Welsh governments, with the chair rotating among them.
-Due to the lack of an executive in Northern Ireland, senior officials in the Northern Ireland civil service attend in lieu of ministers.
+Ministers responsible for Brexit preparations in the UK, Scottish and Welsh governments attended JMC (EN) meetings, and the chair rotated among them.
+Before the restoration of power-sharing in Northern Ireland in January, due to the lack of an executive, senior officials in the Northern Ireland civil service attend in lieu of ministers.

-Despite frustrations from the devolved governments about their ability to influence the Brexit process, the JMC (EN) has brokered some important agreements.
+Despite criticism from the devolved governments and others, the JMC (EN) has brokered some agreements.
 For instance, in October 2017, agreement was reached on the principles for ‘common frameworks’ between the UK and devolved governments in areas currently governed by EU law.

 Subsequent meetings facilitated negotiations between the UK and devolved governments over Welsh and Scottish objections to the EU Withdrawal Bill.
 This led to agreement being reached with the Welsh but not the Scottish government.

-More recently, JMC (EN) meetings have included discussions on the preparedness of the UK and devolved governments, in particular for a no-deal Brexit scenario.
+JMC (EN) meetings also provided a forum for discussions on the preparedness of the UK and devolved governments for Brexit, in particular for a no-deal Brexit scenario.

-The other active JMC sub-committee, JMC Europe, has met regularly since 1999 to allow discussion on EU policy matters that affect devolved policy areas.
+Up until the end of 2019, the other active JMC sub-committee was JMC Europe, which met regularly to allow discussion on EU policy matters that affect devolved policy areas.